BHC's purpose is to equip individual families, childcare facilities, and churches, to handle difficult behavior in children.

 Many of our parents find that they don't know how to advocate for their child's needs, or that they are limited in their efforts.
 Here at BHC, we educate parents on their rights and opportunities to help their child.
-In many circumstances we also help families coordinate care, attend ARD meetings and/or mediate between the child's school and parents.
+In many circumstances we also help families coordinate care, equip them for ARD meetings and/or mediate between the child's school and parents.

 We have so many children who are experiencing incredible breakthroughs, and their families have a whole new quality of life.
 Families who are consistent with their plan typical typically start seeing major changes around the 3 month mark.
 For a lot of my kids with severe sensory integration issues, the difference in just one year is remarkable.
 When we start with them, several have Autistic-like tendencies, are getting kicked out of their pre-schools, and are unmanageable at home or school (or both.)
 By the end of the year we now have testimonies of children who are considered leaders in their classrooms and going into Kindergarten with no needed accommodations.
 There is hope for you!